 Therefore, the application of WCAG 2 to documents and software in non-web contexts required some interpretation in order to determine how the intent of each WCAG 2 success criterion could be met in these different contexts of use.
 Therefore, the bulk of the Task Force's work involved evaluating how each WCAG 2 success criterion would apply in the context of non-web ICT, if it were applied to non-web ICT.

 The Task Force found that the majority of success criteria from WCAG 2 can apply to non-web documents and software with either no or minimal changes.
-Since many of the Level A and AA success criteria do not include any web related terms, they apply directly as written and as described in the “Intent” sections from the Understanding WCAG 2.2 [UNDERSTANDING-WCAG22] resource.
+Since many of the Level A and AA success criteria do not include any web-related terms, they apply directly as written and as described in the “Intent” sections from the Understanding WCAG 2.2 [UNDERSTANDING-WCAG22] resource.
 Additional notes were provided, as needed, to provide assistance in applying them to non- web documents and software.

 When certain Web-specific terms or phrases like “web page(s)” were used in success criteria, those were replaced with non-web terms or phrases like “non-web document(s) and software”.
 Additional notes were also provided to explain the terminology replacements.